NCAR/cti-serial/README.md

     2. Adds setserial entries for **/dev/ttyCTI\*** files to /etc/serial.conf.

 #### setserial services in Ubuntu
 There are two setserial services in Ubuntu bionic (and maybe other distributions):

-    1. setserial.service, runs /etc/init.d/setserial.
+- setserial.service

-       If /etc/serial.conf exists, then this script does nothing, otherwise it runs setserial on the entries in /var/lib/setserial/autoserial.conf.
+The setserial.service invokes /etc/init.d/setserial.
+If /etc/serial.conf exists, then this
+script does nothing, otherwise it runs setserial on the entries in /var/lib/setserial/autoserial.conf.

-    2. etc-setserial.service, runs /etc/init.d/etc-setserial.
+- etc-setserial.service

-       Runs setserial on the entires in /etc/serial.conf.
+The etc-setserial.service invokes /etc/init.d/etc-setserial, which runs setserial on the entires in /etc/serial.conf.

 So after cti-serial is installed, /etc/serial.conf should exist and contain entries for the on-board serial ports (/dev/ttyS[0-3] on Vertex) and for the CTI ports (/dev/ttyCTI[0-7]).
-    These entries will be read by the etc-setserial.service, /etc/init.d/etc-setserial.
+These entries will then be read by /etc/init.d/etc-setserial.

 ### cti-serial.service
 - /lib/systemd/system/cti-serial.service